RWS/studio-api-docs/apiconcepts/filetypesupport/processing_inline_formatting.md

 >[!NOTE]
 >
 >Start tags and end tags must be well-formed in the XML sense, i.e. all start tags must match an end tag with the same nesting of paired tags.
-If not, the SDL File Type Support Framework will throw a fatal exception.
-When paired tags are processed by the SDL File Type Support Framework and the framework-based editor, this well-formedness is guaranteed to be preserved.
+If not, the  File Type Support Framework will throw a fatal exception.
+When paired tags are processed by the  File Type Support Framework and the framework-based editor, this well-formedness is guaranteed to be preserved.
 This can simplify other tag processing modules such as the native file writer (see [Implementing the File Writer](implementing_the_file_writer.md)).

 **Outputting the start tag of a tag pair**: The properties factory provides a [CreateStartTagProperties](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IPropertiesFactory.yml#Sdl_FileTypeSupport_Framework_NativeApi_IPropertiesFactory_CreateStartTagProperties_System_String_) method that creates properties for a start tag that may appear inside localizable content and that has a corresponding end tag.
 When creating the tag property the tag content is passed to the Create() method as a parameter.
 The start tag property can then be output to the API using ```Output.InlineStartTag()```.